Quick Legal Facts

 13-3120.
 Knives regulated by state; state preemption; definitions

-The concealed carry of knives by individuals at least 21 is not restricted but does impose a duty of disclosure.
+The concealed carry of knives by individuals at least 21 years of age is not restricted but does impose a duty of disclosure.
 (See Concealment discussion below.)

 Restrictions on Sale or Transfer: